datastaxdevs/workshop-ecommerce-app/README.md

 ## 2. Create Astra DB Instance

-**`ASTRA DB`** is the simplest way to run Cassandra with zero operations at all - just push the button and get your cluster.
+**`ASTRA DB`** is the simplest way to run Cassandra with zero operations - just push the button and get your cluster.
 No credit card required, $25.00 USD credit every month, roughly 20M read/write operations, 80GB storage monthly - sufficient to run small production workloads.

 #### ✅ 2a.
 Register